 The Internet is one of the most influential and revolutionary technologies of all time.
 It connects billions of people worldwide, enables instant communication and information access, and supports numerous applications and services.

+It traces its origins to the ARPANET, a network of computers the US Department of Defence funded in the 1960s.
 Designed to enable researchers and military personnel to share data and resources across various locations, this pioneering network aimed to create a resilient and descentralised system that could survive a nuclear attack.

 The ARPANET pioneered packet switching, a technique that breaks data into small pieces and sends them over different routes to their destination.
 With this method, multiple computers could communicate simultaneously and in a flash without relying on a central server or authority.

+Over time, the ARPANET expanded and connected with other networks, forming the basis of the cyberspace we know today.
 In the 1990s, the virtual world became accessible to the public after the development of protocols and standards such as TCP/IP, HTTP, and HTML.

 “Weaving a web of information, the Internet is humanity’s greatest repository of knowledge and our most powerful tool for understanding the world.”
-Tim Berners-Lee.
+Tim Berners-Lee

 Interesting Facts: